PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 # Serving authoritative DNSSEC data
-(only available in PowerDNS 3.0 and beyond, not yet available in the PowerDNS Recursor)

 PowerDNS contains support for DNSSEC, enabling the easy serving of DNSSEC secured data, with minimal administrative overhead.

-In PowerDNSSEC, DNS and signatures and keys are (usually) treated as separate entities.
+In PowerDNS, DNS and signatures and keys are (usually) treated as separate entities.
 The domain & record storage is thus almost completely devoid of DNSSEC record types.

 Instead, keying material is stored separately, allowing operators to focus on the already complicated task of keeping DNS data correct.
 In practice, DNSSEC related material is often stored within the same database, but within separate tables.